agabor/docs/_includes/dotnet/queries.md

     .WhereGreaterThan("playerAge", 18);
 ```

 You can limit the number of results by calling `Limit`.
 By default, results are limited to 100.
-In the old Parse hosted backend, the maximum limit was 1,000, but Parse Server removed that constraint:
+In the old MSG hosted backend, the maximum limit was 1,000, but MSG Server removed that constraint:

 ```cs
 query = query.Limit(10); // limit to at most 10 results